Skip to Main Content

 Beyond potential credit impacts, there are other factors to consider when deciding whether or not to pay off a loan.
 For example, paying off a loan frees up money for other purposes and saves you interest.

-Does paying off a loan early help your credit?
+Pros and cons of paying off a loan early

 Whether paying off loans, such as a personal loan or auto loan, early will help your credit heavily depends on your overall credit profile and the type of account you're paying off.